-- 9.1 Players and coaches disqualified in a game will be required to serve the additional penalty as outlined in the CIAC regulation on "disqualification". - 9.2 In the interest of crowd control and proper supervision the CIAC Board of Control has approved the tournament regulation requiring the principal of the participating schools or his/her designee to attend all tournament games.
-The school administrator should identify him/herself to the Site Director. - 9.3 When a member school's coach is ejected from a game for an infraction as prescribed the rules, the game may not continue until the member school replaces the ejected coach with a certified coach.
-If this cannot be accomplished within 15 minutes after the ejection, the official-in-charge will declare a forfeit win for the opposing team. - 9.4 Use of tobacco products or possession of alcoholic beverages of any kind, including champagne, are not permitted on the field of play, or within the field or park at which a tournament game is scheduled.
-Many towns, or fields which we use have local ordinances prohibiting use of tobacco products or possession of alcoholic beverages.
+- 9.1 Players and coaches disqualified in a game will be required to serve the additional penalty as outlined in the CIAC regulation on "disqualification." - 9.2 In the interest of crowd control and proper supervision, the principal of the participating schools or his/her designee must attend all tournament games.
+The school administrator should identify him/herself to the Site Director. - 9.3 When a member school's coach is ejected from a game for an infraction as prescribed by the rules, the game may not continue until the school replaces the ejected coach with a certified coach.
+If this cannot be accomplished within 15 minutes after the ejection, the official in charge will declare a forfeit win for the opposing team. - 9.4 Use of tobacco or possession of alcoholic beverages of any kind, including champagne, and all other illegal substances are not permitted on the field of play or within the field or park at which a tournament game is scheduled.
 The principal or his/her designee at the game shall see that this rule is enforced and adhered to by the teams.